HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 You should however keep in mind that using renewable energy isn't enough to provide truly sustainable hosting.
 You should also check the PUE (Power Usage Effectiveness), WUE (Water Usage Effectiveness), how equipment is handled, etc. To further investigate this, you could check <a hreflang="en" href="https://www.wholegraindigital.com/blog/choose-a-green-web-host/">an article from Wholegrain Digital</a> and <a hreflang="en" href="https://e3p.jrc.ec.europa.eu/communities/data-centres-code-conduct">the European Data Centres Code of Conduct</a>.
 More generally, beware of companies claiming to be carbon neutral (<a hreflang="en" href="https://presse.ademe.fr/2022/02/lademe-publie-un-avis-dexperts-sur-lutilisation-de-largument-de-neutralite-carbone-dans-les-communications.html">as stated by the french institute ADEME</a> [FR]), especially since most of them don't include Scope 3 emissions.
 Also, as stated above, compensating your carbon emissions is not enough, you should reduce them too.

-#### How many of the sites listed in the HTTP Archive run on Green hosting?
+#### How many of the sites listed in the HTTP Archive run on green hosting?

 An increasing number of technology firms are also taking steps to green **all** the electricity they buy to power their infrastructure.
 Companies like Microsoft and Salesforce already buy as much green energy as their server farms use on an annual basis, as do many other companies.
 We used the <a hreflang="en" href="https://www.thegreenwebfoundation.org/green-web-datasets/">https://www.thegreenwebfoundation.org/green-web-datasets/</a> to see how many organizations <a hreflang="en" href="https://www.thegreenwebfoundation.org/what-we-accept-as-evidence-of-green-power/">are 'green hosts', taking similar steps</a>, and where they have shared evidence of powering all the energy they use on green energy, each year.